Julien-Blanc-tgcm/indexed_array/docs/advancedusage.md

 `{0, 1, 2, 3}` which can then be used as the internal index for the internal array.

 Using non-contiguous indexes with integer values is highly non-recommended.
-But using them with enums addresses a few use cases in an elegant way.
+But using them with enums addresses a few uncommon use cases in a simple and elegant way.

 An important note to consider is that when using non-contiguous indexes, access to the elements in the `indexed_array` is no longer `O(1)` but becomes `O(N)`.
 This is because the